See & Do

 Many of our trees are native to New Zealand, including a pōhutukawa that is more than 150 years old.
 Our trees are cared for by a team of arborists (kaitiaki rākau) who monitor them, fix them when they’re damaged or unhealthy, prune them and ensure they are safe to be around.
 You may even spot an arborist up a tree as you wander around the park!

 We plant 80–100 trees each year.
 These replace those that have reached the end of their life cycle, form part of new designs or developments, or assist with a healthy ecosystem.

 Our trees are an important part of what makes Cornwall Park special.

-See our trees and tree map below.
+See our trees and Tree Trail map below.